y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Mar 25, 2023</time> Worked on compiling designs and setting up voting, and also contacted someone.

 - Summary of Environment Club Work: Will merge this log with this one.
 After my [student council work in 11th](#student-council-11th), I mostly just had meetings, an application form for this academic year (which I finished) and a run!

 - <time>Mar 23, 2023-Mar 24, 2023</time> Did some organisational work.